KuhakuPixel/AceTheGame/ACE/engine/client/README.md

 # client

-client cli for communicating to ace engine's server
+client binaries for communicating to ace engine's server and common utilities